Jaybit0/JtexCore/doc/readme.md

 # Jtex converter

-The Jtex-converter is a javascript converter to enhance the workflow of writing LaTex-code.
-While you are able to write standard LaTex-code, the converter is able to convert high-level syntax elements to valid LaTex-code.
+The Jtex-converter is a javascript converter to enhance the workflow of writing LaTeX-code.
+While you are able to write standard LaTeX-code, the converter is able to convert high-level syntax elements to valid LaTeX-code.

 ## Headers

 ### Use

-With the use-header, you are able to easily import LaTex packages.
+With the use-header, you are able to easily import LaTeX packages.
 Thus, the expression

 ```
 \usepackage{amsmath}